Jameshskelton/triage_app/README.md

 # Cost-Aware AI Support Triage API

-FastAPI implementation of the app outlined in `Build a Cost-Aware AI Support Triage API with DigitalOcean Inference Router.pdf`.
+FastAPI implementation of a Triage API with DigitalOcean Serveless Inference's Inference Router.

 The API exposes `POST /triage` and routes each support workflow step through a DigitalOcean Inference Router task: